ranjanistic/knotters/CONTRIBUTING.md

 Competitions can only be created by organizations (managements).
 Each competition has a moderator, judges, and participants.
 Moderator and judges are alloted by creators of competitions.

+The request entry point for this module starts from `/compete`.

 The logic for calculating final scores, points from judgement, generating certificates, and all things related to competitions is contained and expected to be contained in this module.

 #### [`moderation/`](moderation/)